AnirudhM1/Soundemic/README.md

+The web-player has been hosted on :- <a href="https://nameless-ravine-34466.herokuapp.com/"> Soundemic .</a>

 <h1> Welcome to Soundemic! </h1>
 <p> Soundemic is an Music-Player Web Application which allows you to listen songs online and add them into personalized playlists. </p>